elpinikipapageorgiou/EMERALD-3656ELIDEK-/Multimodal/pyXAI-DeepFCΜ/DeepFCM-GA/ReadMe.md

 ## Assets

-In the /assets folder, you'll find an example file for suggested_weights, a demonstration of Grad-CAM, and a visual representation of the interconnections among concepts in a DeepFCM graph.
+In the /assets folder, you'll find an example file for suggested_weights, and a visual representation of the interconnections among concepts in a DeepFCM graph.
 For suggested weights file, the following linguistic values must be provided, each representing a specific range:

 For positive influence among concepts: